CodeGator/CG.Green/README.md

 We chose to build on Duende and ASP.NET because they are proven technologies and offer some of the most flexibility, along with the lowest overall cost of ownership.

-### What works, and what doesn't, at this point?
+### What works, at this point?

-Keep in mind that Green is an idea - not a product.
-It's all likely to change, and change again, without notice.

-Otherwise, the ASP.NET and Duende portions are hosted and working perfectly.
+The ASP.NET and Duende portions are hosted and working perfectly.

 The admin UI is coming along, slowly.
+This piece alone is a hefty undertaking, so it will take time to finish.

 The identity UI is functional, but generally needs some love and attention.

 ### What does the roadmap look like?